syncfusion-content/maui-docs/MAUI/Picker/events.md

 ### AcceptCommand

-SfPicker includes a built-in event called `OkButtonClicked` and invokes this event through the [AcceptCommand]() whenever confirm button tapped on picker.
+The SfPicker includes a built-in event called `OkButtonClicked`, which is triggered when the confirm button is tapped on the picker.
+This event can be invoked through the [AcceptCommand]().

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="2" %}